Girlguiding North West England: Camp sites

 Waddow Hall Activity Centre is situated in this region in the Ribble Valley near Clitheroe.
 It has campsites, indoor accommodation, conference facilities, and equipment for a range of activities.
 It has been owned by Girlguiding UK since 1927 and is also used for training courses.
 The first training week at Waddow began on 28 September 1927, under the auspices of Alice Behrens, two days before the opening ceremony took place.
 Waddow is sometimes called the "Foxlease of the North".

+In May 2023, Waddow Hall was listed for sale by Girlguiding.